ansible/ansible/lib/ansible/modules/cloud/amazon/GUIDELINES.md

 #### using fail_json() and avoiding ansible.module_utils.aws.core

-Boto3 provides lots of useful info when an exception is thrown so pass this to the user along with the message.
+Boto3 provides lots of useful information when an exception is thrown so pass this to the user along with the message.

 ```python
 # Import ClientError from botocore